who-knows-inc/EK_DAT_DevOps_2025_Autumn/00._Course_Material/01._Assignments/02._Conventions_OpenAPI_DotEnv/02._After/commence_the_rewrite.md

 ## How to get started

 You should have agreed on a programming language and server framework by now.

+You should now focus entirely on implementing the backend server.
+Check the [Course Milestones](../../../00._Meta_Course_Material/about_the_course.md#course-overall-structure).
+Use SQLite since databases aren't covered until later.
+Same goes for Docker and Docker-compose.

 Agree with your group how to organize the code in folders and the overall structure of the new project.